Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 ## Goals
 The following features must be delivered at the end of the summer project:
 -   Raymarching engine that extends appleseed path tracer and is capable of rendering homogeneous volumes
+-   Support for both single and multiple scattering
 -   Support for adaptive steps during raymarching
--   Support for OSL volume shaders
+-   Full support for OSL volume shaders
 -   Database consisting of reference images that are used to compare and test rendering results
--   Simple and convenient UI for volume rendering in appleseed.studio

 Raymarching engine must be fully integrated with appleseed, i.e.:
 -   Python bindings for all aforementioned functions and related entities must be provided
+-   Simple and convenient UI extention for volume rendering must be provided for appleseed.studio
 -   Volume rendering must work with all three currently supported rendering modes

 Optional deliverables: